The Fifteen Best NBA Playoff Performances Ever

-Of all those games over the past 67 years, several of them were amazing but only 15 of them featured the best performances of the modern era of sports.
+Of all those games since, several of them were amazing but only 15 of them featured the best performances of the modern era of sports.
 From Charles Barkley to Kobe Bryant, this list covers the NBA playoffs best of the best.

 15) Lebron James

 Before Lebron James moved to South Beach, and then back to Cleveland, he was fighting for his life to win an NBA title with the Cavs.